adityaramesh/banyan/README.md

 - Worker-side code.
   - Implement basic prototype to run jobs without the server.
   - Test.
+  - Implement work-stealing (worker side).
+  - Test.
   - Implement task termination.
   - Test.
-  - Implement work-stealing.
+  - Implement cancellation (worker side).
   - Test.
-  - Implement cancellation.
-  - Test.

-- Write the client program.
-- Finish cancellation.
-- Add support for the client sending progress reports.
-- Test.

 - At this point, the job submission system works, but:
   - We have to use curl.
 Consider writing a more convenient submission script in Python.

+- Add support for the client sending progress reports.
+- Test.

 - Implement the virtual resources on the server side to compute statistics.